KavSolo/Practice-Programs/README.md

 ## Calculator

 This program is a very basic calculator.
 The functions include basic operations: addition, subtraction, multiplication, division, and exponentiation.
 The user enters two numbers and the operation they want to perform.
 The program returns the result of the operation.

+## Rock, Paper, Scissors

+This program is a simple game.
+The user chooses a play, while the computer generates its own.
+Then, using various functions, a winner is chosen.